plasne/openid-connect/README.md

     -   The access_token should never be revealed to the client, so it should be used immediately to build the JWT or it should be cached server-side.

     -   If the access_token is going to be used later, the refresh_token should also be cached as the access_token is only good for a short period of time.

+    -   You can also use the refresh_token to obtain an access_token for a different resource.

 Service-to-Service (this is an example of getting more information from the Microsoft Graph)